 - According to the Income Tax Act, income from a commercial or residential lease may be declared either on Form A or Form E. A person shall declare income from a commercial or residential lease on Form E, if the taxpayer is registered as a sole proprietor and income from the commercial or residential lease is his or her business income.
 If the business expenses are entered on Form E, income must be also declared on Form E.

-If the income from a commercial lease is not business income and income tax on this was not withheld, Table 7.3 of Form A must be filled in.
+If the income from a commercial lease is not business income and income tax on this was withheld, Part I of Table 5.4 of Form A must be filled in.

-If the income from a residential lease is not business income and the income tax on this income was not withheld, it shall be declared in Table 7.4 of Form A.
+If the income from a commercial lease is not business income and the income tax on this income was not withheld, it shall be declared in Part II of Table 5.4 of Form A.

 - Transfer of self-manufactured agricultural products

-If the transfer of self-manufactured agricultural products (sale, exchange) is a line of business of a sole proprietor, he or she has to declare the income received on line 1.1, column 4 of the form E. If a sole proprietor provides other services as well (e.g. clears the local roads from snow with his tractor), it cannot be declared as the transfer of self-manufactured agricultural products, but as the provision of services (line 1.1, column 3 of the form E).
+If the transfer of self-manufactured agricultural products (sale, exchange) is a line of business of a sole proprietor, he or she has to declare the income received on line 2 of form E. If a sole proprietor provides other services as well (e.g. clears the local roads from snow with his tractor), it cannot be declared as the transfer of self-manufactured agricultural products, but as the provision of services (line 1 of form E).

 - Transfer of timber

-If a sole proprietor has transferred timber (felled trees and stems, parts of stems after cross-cutting the stems logging waste) from his or her immovable, he or she has to declare the received income on line 1.1, column 5 of the form E
+If a sole proprietor has transferred timber (felled trees and stems, parts of stems after cross-cutting the stems logging waste) from his or her immovable, he or she has to declare the received income on line 3 of form E.

 Upon transfer of timber also theimmovable register number of that plot of land, wherefrom the timber was transferred must be declared.